 |---|

-400 | Invalid request body, parameters, or mode-specific constraints | Show a validation error and fix the request before retrying. |
+400 | Invalid request parameters or path values | Show a validation error and fix the request before retrying. |

-401 | Missing, invalid, or expired authorization | Check API key, signature, timestamp, and server-side secret configuration. |
+401 | Missing, invalid, or expired authentication | Check API key, signature, timestamp, and server-side secret configuration. |

 403 | Credential is valid but not allowed to perform the action | Confirm organization permissions, environment, and feature access. |